Prerequisites

 - For the following variables, replace

-with either localhost or the ip address of your virtual machine
+0.0.0.0with either localhost or the ip address of your virtual machine

 - ALLOWED_HOST=“0.0.0.0”